 Congratulations on your engagement!
-Now that you and your partner have decided to tie the knot, it’s time to sit down and start planning your wedding.
-But before you start, you should know that the average wedding in the U.S. costs around $25k.
+Now that you and your partner have decided to tie the knot, it’s time to sit down and start planning the big day.
+But first, you should know that the average wedding in the U.S. costs around $34k.

-You may be tempted to put your wedding expenses on a credit card and just deal with them later.
-But starting your marriage out with a heavy load of debt could put undue pressure on your relationship.
+While this might tempt you to put your wedding expenses on a credit card and deal with them later, starting your marriage with a heavy load of wedding debt could put undue pressure on your relationship.
 Here are some steps you could take to make sure your special day doesn’t leave you in the red.

-The first step is to for you and your fiancé to put your heads together and create a vision for the wedding you both want to have.
-Do you imagine an intimate affair in your parents’ beautiful backyard, or are you more of a dramatic-hotel-chandelier type of couple?
-Do you want a full live band playing all night, or would you prefer a playlist you made yourself on an iPod piped through rented speakers?
-Would you like to invite every person you’ve ever met, or keep it to a select group of friends and family?
-All of these factors come into play when creating your budget, and it’s very important to get on the same page with your future spouse so you can effectively prioritize and allot money for each of your budget items.
+The first step is for you and your fiancé to create a vision for the wedding you want to have.
+Do you imagine an intimate affair in your parents’ backyard, or are you looking for something more dramatic?
+Do you want a live band playing all night, or would you prefer a playlist piped through rented speakers?
+Would you like to invite every person you know, or to keep it to a select group of friends and family?
+It’s important to get on the same page so you can effectively prioritize and allot money for each of your budget items.

 The location of your wedding typically has the biggest impact on your budget.
-Wedding venues in major cities can be expensive, as each vendor is priced at the going local rate.
-But smaller, more remote places can be pricey too since travel and accommodations costs could add up quickly.
+Venues in major cities can be expensive, as vendors are priced at local rates.
+But smaller, more remote places can also be pricey since travel and accommodation costs can add up quickly.

-In addition to deciding where to have your wedding, deciding when to have it can impact your budget.
-You might be itching to get hitched, but having a longer engagement allows you to save up more money.
-While you may want a giant bash with 300 people 6 months from now, you might realize it’s more realistic to do something smaller if you can’t wait.
-Or, you can push out your gala another year to give yourself enough time to save up for the elaborate affair of your dreams.
+Deciding when to have wedding can also impact your budget.
+While you may want a giant bash with 300 people 6 months from now, it might be more realistic to do something smaller if you can’t wait.
+Or, you can wait another year to give yourself enough time to save up for the elaborate affair of your dreams.

-The next and most crucial step in the process is figuring out the numbers.
-How much do you and your fiancé actually have to spend?
-Have you been socking money away in a “future wedding” account for the last decade, or are you just starting to save the moment of your engagement?
+The next and most crucial step to avoiding wedding debt is figuring out the numbers.
+You can view this as the first series of financial choices you’ll make together as a married couple.
+How much do you actually have to spend?
+Have you been socking money away in a “future wedding” account for the last decade, or did you just start saving?
 How much can you realistically save between now and your anticipated date?
-You and your future spouse can view this as the first series of financial choices you’ll make together as a married couple.

 Once you know how much you can spend, you can figure out how you’re going to spend it.
-Start by making a spreadsheet that accounts for every single item, large or small, that you will need to pay for.
-Then, allocate realistic amounts to each of them.
-The obvious large expenses are the venue, catering, flowers, etc., but other smaller expenses can add up, so it’s important to be aware of them and try to account for them as best you can.
-Inevitably there will be a number of small things that arise unexpectedly, so it’s also good to allocate a portion of your budget for these miscellaneous items and fees.
+Make a spreadsheet that accounts for every single item, large or small, that you will need to pay for.
+Then, allocate realistic amounts for each of them.
+Inevitably, there will be small things that arise unexpectedly, so it’s also good to allocate a portion of your budget for miscellaneous items and fees.

-This is where you need to start setting priorities.
-Maybe you have your heart set on a specific venue, and don’t care so much about what the food is like, or maybe food is the most important thing for you, and you’d be happy to just set up in a park somewhere with a minimal permit fee.
-These options are important to weigh, and doing so will be helpful in determining how much to budget for each category.
-If you’re an expert planner with a lot of experience, you might be totally comfortable planning everything yourself, but if you’re not, hiring a wedding planner might be worth the cost in order to save yourself some stress.
+This is also where you need to set priorities.
+Maybe you have your heart set on a specific venue, and don’t care so much about what the food is like.
+Or maybe food is the most important thing for you, and you’d be happy to set up in a park with a minimal permit fee.
+Additionally, if you’re a great planner with a lot of experience, you might be comfortable coordinating everything yourself.
+But if you’re not, hiring a wedding planner might be worth the cost in order to avoid that stress.

 Only you and your future spouse can decide which elements of your wedding are most important to you.
-Below is a breakdown of possible budgets at many different price points.
+Below are examples of budgets at different price points.

 $12,000 = $13,500